roterodamus/armbianm8c/README.md

 # armbianm8c
-Operating System for the R36S game console running only M8C based on Armbian This project replaces Arkm8c.
+Operating System for the R36S game console running only M8C based on Armbian.
+This project replaces Arkm8c.

 ## Download link: